lawslefthand/Marut_FCU/README.md

 ## Introduction

-### The Catalyst Committee
-The Catalyst Committee is a strategic initiative guided by:
-- **Dr. Venkat Ghodke**, Training and Placement Officer
-- **Dr. P.B.
-Mane**, Principal

-**Composition**: Select students with exceptional skills in hardware and software.

-**Primary Mandate**:
-- Elevate the college's reputation for technical excellence.
-- Facilitate participation in hackathons and competitions.
-- Execute impactful industry-sponsored projects.

 ### Team Aero Guardians
 **Team Aero Guardians** is the premier R&D team of the IoIT Drone Club, facilitated by **Mr. Rahul Jadhav**, Professor of Electronics and Telecommunications.